-- 1) Approved contractors will not provide raw data to the trust as a matter of course; - 2) If the trust has a particular need for the raw data from the survey from the approved contractor, the contractor may provide an abridged version of this dataset to the trust upon request, providing that the steps below are undertaken first: - a.
-The contractor will delete the variable pertaining to date of delivery; - b.
-The contractor will delete the two variables pertaining to ethnicity (e.g. both sample variable and response variable G8): - c.
-The contractor will delete the responses to question A1 on whether the woman gave birth to a single baby or more; - d.
-The contractor will delete the responses to questions G2 and G3 on the woman's reproductive history; - e.
-The contractor will delete the responses to question G5 and G6 pertaining to the respondents' religion and sexual orientation; - f.
+- 1) Approved contractors will not provide raw data to the trust as a matter of course. - 2) If the trust has a particular need for the raw data from the survey from the approved contractor, the contractor may provide an abridged version of this dataset to the trust upon request, providing that the steps below are undertaken first: - a.
+The contractor will delete the variable pertaining to date of delivery.

+- b.
+The contractor will delete the two variables pertaining to ethnicity (i.e. both sample variable and response variable G7). - c.
+The contractor will delete the responses to question A1 on whether the woman gave birth to a single baby or more. - d.
+The contractor will delete the responses to questions G2 and G3 on the woman's reproductive history. - e.
+The contractor will delete the responses to question G5 and G6 pertaining to the respondent's religion and sexual orientation. - f.
 The contractor will band the mother's year of birth into five age groups (16-19, 20-24, 25-29, 30-34, 35+).
-This process should be repeated separately for both sample and

-- response variables (G1).
-The original mother's year of birth variables (e.g. those specifying an exact year rather than age group) must then be deleted; - g.
-Prior to releasing the raw data, your approved contractor will ask for confirmation that you have destroyed the names and addresses of the sampled women, otherwise you will potentially be able to identify women by matching up the patient record number/serial numbers on the name and address list to those in the raw data file.

-If data are to be presented to trust staff, only the aggregated totals for each question should be provided.
+This process should be repeated separately for both sample and response variables (G1).
+The original mother's year of birth variables (i.e. those specifying an exact year rather than age group) must then be deleted. - g.
+If you are publishing any free text comments, they must have any identifiable information removed such as people's names and ethnicity. - h.
+Prior to releasing the raw data, your approved contractor will ask for confirmation that you have destroyed the names and addresses of the sampled women, otherwise you will potentially be able to identify women by matching up the patient Record Number/serial numbers on the name and address list to those in the raw data file. - 3) If data are to be presented to trust staff, only the aggregated totals for each question should be provided.
 If analysis by subgroup is carried out (such as by ethnic group or maternity unit), the results for any group consisting of fewer than 30 respondents should be suppressed.
 The data should be presented as in the following example.
 In this case responses for the 'Mixed' and 'Asian' ethnic groups are suppressed (though other sub-group totals are shown):

 E3.
-Did you ever put your baby to the breast (even if it was only once)?
+Did you ever try to breastfeed your baby (e it was only once)?

-Ethnic group Yes No Total responses
+Ethnic group Total responses

-% % n
+% % N

 White 38 62 261

 Mixed - - 8

 Asian - - 18

 Black 41 59 52

 Chinese or other 85 15 36

-Furthermore, do not present response information (including comments) in a form that allows an individual woman to be identified by the group receiving the information.
+4) Do not present response information (including comments) in a form that allows an individual woman to be identified by the group receiving the information.
 For example, if you are presenting the results of a small number of women, make sure that it will not be possible for the reader/audience to identify individual women from their responses, and pay particular attention to the women's free text comments in this context.

-4.9 Sharing of survey data between contractors
+4.10 Sharing of survey data between contractors